9x9go/reviews/README.md

 # Experiments
 To develop the principles of 9 x 9 Go, one researcher played the game of 9 x 9 Go for about 10,000 games in 23 years (one game per day on average), and played the game for A Master of Go on Go Quest for another 113 games, topping the chart of Go Quest in 2020.
 We found that KataGo with Lizzie and A Master of Go, an iOS application, were equivalent in performance on 9 x 9 board, when the same neural networks were used.
 The mobile version defeated the PC version when the neural networks of the former were stronger.
 Currently, we conducted computer experiments to study 9 x 9 Go from move 1 to move n.

-__In Experiment 1__
+## Experiment 1
+### Question:

-Research question: "_What is the best first move for Black on 9 x 9 board?_"
+What is the best first move for Black on 9 x 9 board?
+### Hypotheses:

-Hypotheses: [The best first move for Black is Tengen](https://9x9go.github.io/reviews/pdf/EX1.pdf) is to be be measured for accuracy.
-Results will be reported.
+[The best first move for Black is Tengen](https://9x9go.github.io/reviews/pdf/EX1.pdf) is to be be measured for accuracy.

 # Notes
 We list some new links on 9 x 9 Go below: